GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-fractional-cover-landsat/_details.md

 % ## Software

 ## Lineage

-Nationally consistent information about fractional cover dynamics is essential to addressing a range of natural resource challenges.
-These include land management practices, air quality, soil erosion, rangeland condition and soil carbon dynamics.

-Fractional Cover (FC) provides a consistent classification which will be an important foundation for land cover mapping and monitoring across Australia.
-It is a resource for natural resource managers, land surface process modellers, carbon modellers, rangeland managers, ecosystem scientists and policy makers.

 The fractional cover algorithm was developed by the Joint Remote Sensing Research Program (JRSRP) and is described in Scarth et al. (2010).
 While originally calibrated in Queensland, a large collaborative effort between The Department of Agriculture - ABARES and State and Territory governments to collect additional field data has enabled the calibration/validation to extend to the entire Australian continent.